nascimentoliveira/concept-A-back-4/README.md

 ### **15. List the students of a class**

-To list students assigned to a class, as in item 9, you must make a `get` method in the https://concept-a-api-2.onrender.com/students/classes/:classId route, passing the class id in place of `:classId`.
+To list students assigned to a class, as in item 9, you must make a `GET` method in the `/students/classes/:classId` route, passing the class id in place of `:classId`.
 The API will respond with a message in the following format:

 ```bash
 {